 Given all the prior work on (MP)CNNs (Sec.
-5.4, 5.6, 5.13) and GPU-CNNs (Sec.
-5.15), GPU-MPCNNs are not a breakthrough in the scientific sense.
+5.3, 5.5, 5.12) and GPU-CNNs (Sec.
+5.14), GPU-MPCNNs are not a breakthrough in the scientific sense.
 But they are a commercially relevant breakthrough in efficient coding that has made a difference in several contests since 2011.
-Today, most feedforward competition-winning deep NNs are GPU-MPCNNs (Sec.
-5.20, Sec.
-5.21).
+Today, GPU-MPCNNs are used by most if not all feedforward competition-winning deep NNs (Sec.
+5.19, Sec.
+5.20).

-5.19 2011: Hessian-Free Optimization for RNNs
+5.18 2011: Hessian-Free Optimization for RNNs

-Also in 2011 it was shown (Martens and Sutskever, 2011) that Hessian-free optimization (e.g., Møller, 1993; Pearlmutter, 1994; Schraudolph, 2002) (Sec.
-5.7.2), can alleviate the Fundamental Deep Learning Problem (Sec.
-5.9) in RNNs, outperforming standard gradient-based LSTM RNNs (Sec.
-5.12) on several tasks.
-Compare other RNN algorithms (Jaeger, 2004; Schmidhuber et al., 2007; Pascanu et al., 2013b; Koutník et al., 2014) that also at least sometimes yield better results than steepest descent for LSTM RNNs.
+Also in 2011 it was shown (Martens and Sutskever, 2011) that Hessian-free optimization, e.g., (Møller, 1993; Pearlmutter, 1994; Schraudolph, 2002) (Sec.
+5.6.2), can alleviate the Fundamental Deep Learning Problem (Sec.
+5.8) in RNNs, outperforming standard LSTM RNNs (Sec.
+5.11) on several tasks.
+Compare other RNN (Jaeger, 2004; Pascanu et al., 2013b; Koutník et al., 2014) that also at least sometimes yield better results than LSTM.

-5.20 2012: First Contests Won on ImageNet & Object Detection & Segmentation
+5.19 2012: First Contests Won on Object Detection / Segmentation / ImageNet

-In 2012, an ensemble of GPU-MPCNNs (Sec.
-5.18) achieved best results on the ImageNet classification benchmark (Krizhevsky et al., 2012), which is popular in the computer vision community.
+In 2012, an ensemble-based (Breiman, 1996; Schapire, 1990; Wolpert, 1992; Dietterich, 2000a) Multi-Column (MC, Sec.
+5.17, 5.13) variant of a GPU-MPCNN (Sec.
+5.17) also achieved best results (Krizhevsky et al., 2012) on the ImageNet classification benchmark, which is popular in the computer vision community.
 Here relatively large image sizes of 256x256 pixels were necessary, as opposed to only 48x48 pixels for the traffic sign competition (Sec.
-5.18).
-See further improvements in Sec.
-5.21.
+5.17).

-Also in 2012, the biggest NN so far (109 free parameters) was trained in unsupervised mode (Sec.
-5.8, 5.15) on unlabeled data (Le et al., 2012), then applied to ImageNet.
+Also in 2012, the biggest NN so far $(10^9)$ free parameters) was trained in unsupervised mode (Sec.
+5.7, 5.14) on unlabeled data (Le et al., 2012), then applied to ImageNet.
 The codes across its top layer were used to train a simple supervised classifier, which achieved best results so far on 20,000 classes.
 Instead of relying on efficient GPU programming, this was done by brute force on 1,000 standard machines with 16,000 cores.

 So by 2011/2012, excellent results had been achieved by Deep Learners in image recognition and classification (Sec.
-5.18, 5.20).
+5.17, 5.19).
 The computer vision community, however, is especially interested in object detection in large images, for applications such as image-based search engines, or for biomedical diagnosis where the goal may be to automatically detect tumors etc in images of human tissue.
 Object detection presents additional challenges.
 One natural approach is to train a deep NN classifier on patches of big images, then use it as a feature detector to be shifted across unknown visual scenes, using various rotations and zoom factors.
 Image parts that yield highly active output units are likely to contain objects similar to those the NN was trained on.

 2012 finally saw the first DL system (an MC-GPU-MPCNN, Sec.
-5.18) to win a contest on visual object detection in large images of several million pixels (ICPR 2012 Contest on Mitosis Detection in Breast Cancer Histological Images, 2012; Roux et al., 2013; Ciresan et al., 2013).
+5.17) to win a contest on visual object detection in large images of several million pixels (ICPR 2012 Contest on Mitosis Detection in Breast Cancer Histological Images., 2012; Roux et al., 2013; Ciresan et al., 2013).
 Such biomedical applications may turn out to be among the most important applications of DL.
 The world spends over 10% of GDP on healthcare (> 6 trillion USD per year), much of it on medical diagnosis through expensive experts.
 Partial automation of this could not only save lots of money, but also make expert diagnostics accessible to many who currently cannot afford it.
 It is gratifying to observe that today deep NNs may actually help to improve healthcare and perhaps save human lives.